Maumee Valley Adventurers

 https://ridewithgps.com/routes/45863412

-• We will leave the Arcadia Street Festival Place, 145 E Water St, Kalamazoo, at 12:00 and ride the Kal-Haven Trail 46 miles to the campground.
-Dinner in camp the first night.
-Layover day on Sunday at Van Buren SP.
-Options to hike or cycle.
-Options for lunch and dinner in South Haven
+We will leave the Arcadia Street Festival Place, 145 E Water St, Kalamazoo, at 10:00am and ride the Kal-Haven Trail 46 miles to the campground.

-• You will need to bring your own dinners and breakfast meals, plus 3 large water bottles
+You will need to bring your own dinner and breakfast meals, plus 3 large water bottles

-Fee: $15 for 2 nights camping (parking is additional if you choose to leave a car in the
+Fee: $10 member/ $15 non-member (Parking is additional if you choose to leave a car in the

 garage).

 You are responsible for finding parking for your own vehicle.
 There are 2 indoor parking garages in Kalamazoo.
-Cost of garage parking (3 days = about $30).
+Cost of garage parking (2 days = about $20).
 We recommend carpooling to make it more affordable.
-Contact Nancy if you would like help in arranging carpooling to Kalamazoo.

 Ellis Parking Company